Bribery in Rating Systems: A Game-Theoretic Perspective

 \subsection{Best Response}

-In previous section, we show that bribery more buyers may not result in more profit.
-When bribes one buyer, it is better to induce them to give highest rating.
-Because greedy strategy always dominates other strategies.
-However, in real word, a buyer who have given their rating may not willing to improve it.
+In the previous section, we showed that bribing more buyers may not result in more profit.
+When a seller bribes a buyer, it is better to induce the buyer to give the highest rating because the greedy strategy always dominates other strategies.
+However, in real world, a buyer who has given his/her rating may refuse to improve it.
 Thus, in this section, we redefine the game in this situation.

-Seller $i$'s current status is its aggregated ratings $\bar{r_i}$ amounts to the number of potential buyers in the market.
-For low $Val(R_i)$, sellers will try to bribe new buyers to give rating 1.
-We define the strategy of a seller: a strategy $\phi$ for seller $i$ is the number of buyers will be bribed $\phi_i$.
-The strategy space $[0, +\infty)$ covers all the choices that could be of interest to seller $i$.
+Based on Lemma~\ref{lemma:profitstra}, there exists a maximum number of buyers that can be bribed by seller $s_i$ in the market.
+For seller $s_i$, it is always profitable to bribe the interacted buyers as shown in Lemma~\ref{lemma:profitstra}.
+For low $\bar{r_i}$, sellers will try to bribe new buyers to get the highest rating, 1.
+Thus, we redefine the strategy of a seller: a strategy $\phi$ for seller $s_i$ is the number of buyers that will be bribed $\phi_i$.
+The strategy space $[0, \mathcal{N}]$ covers all the choices that could be of interest to $s_i$.
+The redefinition of the strategy implies that the optimal strategy always bribes buyers with the highest rating.
+The new definition focuses on buyers instead of ratings.

-Based on Lemma~\ref{lemma:profitstra}, there is a maximum number of buyers that can be bribed by seller $i$ in the market.
-For seller $i$, it is always profitable to bribe the interacted buyers if Lemma~\ref{lemma:profitstra} holds.
-On the contrary, if interacted buyers can not improve their given rating, we are curious about how many buyers should be bribed for a seller to result in maximized profit.
+Given the seller $s_i$'s current state, aggregated ratings $\bar{r_i}$, and the number of potential buyers in the market, some interacted buyers refused to improve their given rating; thus, we are curious about how many buyers should be bribed for maximum profit.